 3.6.
 General

 3.6.1.
-"Cold start period" means the period from the test start until the point when the vehicle has run for 5 minutes.
+"Cold start period" means the period from the test start as defined in paragraph 3.8.5. until the point when the vehicle has run for 5 minutes.
 If the coolant temperature is determined, the cold start period ends once the coolant is at least 70 °C for the first time but no later than 5 minutes after test start.
 In the case that measuring the coolant temperature is not feasible, on request of the manufacturer and with approval of the approval authority, instead of using the coolant temperature, the engine oil temperature may be used.

 3.6.2.
 "Criteria emissions" means those emission compounds for which limits are set in regional legislation